-Your database capacity determine the number of instances you must have, and the instance network/storage requirements.
+Your database capacity determines the number of instances you must have, and the instance network/storage requirements.
 In addition, you can choose multiple virtual machines (VMs) based on your dataset size.

-You must set up the appropriate Firewall Rules, with the necessary ports open, in your GCP environment for your ThoughtSpot deployment.
+You must set up the appropriate Firewall Rules in your GCP environment for your ThoughtSpot deployment.
 See the GCP Firewall Rules article for configuration details.

-You can find more information about appropriate network policies for your ThoughtSpot deployment in the network ports reference.
+You can find more information about appropriate Network ports for your ThoughtSpot deployment in the network ports reference.

 A little about GCP